 I have become interested in producing good statistical charts directed to the general public, for example this display of the value of a dollar over time.

-For a while I was moderately active in local politics, particularly those directly related to my children's schools.
-One can actually follow and occasionally pariticpate in local politics in a very small town like Ipswich.
+For a while several years ago I was moderately active in very local politics, particularly those directly related to my children's schools.
+One can actually follow and occasionally particpate in local politics in a very small town like Ipswich.
 Local concerns of mine related to the funding of public education included our local property tax rate, the demographic characterization of the population of Ipswich, and the purpose and composition of the local Finance Committee.
 Other local concerns of mine related to the function and performance of our schools included funding of the Ipswich public schools, our state's requirement to pass the MCAS test to graduate from high school, the federal No Child Left Behind program inspired by Massachusetts, and education of gifted and talented students.
-My past experiences with override campaigns led to these remarks on advocacy for public school funding.

 One of the constants from the early 1980's, through my family and independent phases, and continuing now in my semi-retired phase is my favorite rocking chair.